Innes Lloyd

-George Innes Llewelyn Lloyd (24 December 1925 – 23 August 1991) was a Welsh television producer and former actor.
+George Innes Llewelyn Lloyd (24 December 1925 – 23 August 1991) was a Welsh television producer and actor.
 He had a long career as a producer in BBC drama, which included series such as Doctor Who and Talking Heads.

 Early life and career

 George Innes Llewelyn Lloyd was born on Christmas Eve in the town of Penmaenmawr, Wales.
 Lloyd received his education from Ellesmere College in Shropshire, England.
 His ambition was to join the Royal Navy, but was denied entry to Dartmouth Naval College due to his poor eyesight.
 The outbreak of World War II finally allowed Lloyd to volunteer in the Navy.

 Acting career

 Following his naval service, Lloyd decided to pursue acting.
 He studied at the Central School of Speech and Drama, graduating in 1949.
 That Christmas, he played the role of the Chinese Emperor in a version of Aladdin produced in Ashford, Kent.
 The following year, Lloyd joined a repertory company called the Palace Players, based at the Gaiety Theatre in Douglas, on the Isle of Mann.
 Throughout 1950, he performed twice every night in a variety of shows, including The Light of Heart by Emlyn Williams and See How They Run by Phillip King.
 In 1951, Lloyd joined the rep comedy at the David Garrick Theatre in Lichfield, appearing alongside Lionel Jeffries in a variety of plays, such as The Recruiting Officer and The Bishop Misbehaves.
 In August of that year, Lloyd played a doctor in the John Perry melodrama A Man About the House, earning him a positive review in the Lichfield Mercury.
 In February 1952, Lloyd gave his first performance on London's West End, appearing in the first run of the murder-thriller Silent Warning at the Watergate Theatre.